 One of the great qualites most red Chateauneuf du Pape wines share is the wide range of drinkability.
 Most Chateauneuf du Pape wines are delicious young.
 The majority of wines do not need to be aged or cellared before they can be enjoyed.
 The fact that they have the ability to age and develop is equally important.
 I find the sweet spot for most Chateauneuf du Pape wines is between 8 and 12 years of age.
 Some estates produce wine that can age for decades, but that is not the case for most wines from the region.
 That is fine as this is more than balanced out due to the early drinkability of most Chateauneuf du Pape wine.

-While close to 93% of the appellation is devoted to the production of red wine, many winemakers also produce a small amount of dry, white Chateauneuf du Pape wine.
-Most Chateauneuf du Pape Blanc wines are best in their fruit forward, lusty youth with their display of fresh, sweet, tropical, citrus, honeysuckle, orange and occasional exotic fruit and spice notes.
+While close to 95% of the appellation is devoted to the production of red wine, 5% of Chateauneuf du Pape is devoted to the production dry, white Chateauneuf du Pape wine.
+Most Chateauneuf du Pape Blanc wines are best in their fruit forward, lusty, spicy youth with their display of fresh, sweet, tropical, citrus, honeysuckle, orange and occasional exotic fruit and spice notes.
 Many of these white Chateauneuf du Pape wines also deliver rich, lush textures.
 A few of the top white Chateauneuf du Pape white wines can age for decades, most notably Beaucastel Vieille Vignes.

 A few estates also make small amounts of Vin de Paille, a sweet wine made most often by taking clusters of grapes and drying the fruit on straw mats or racks before fermentation.